PSNISC/DeAuPs/README.md

 The program will work by sending DeAuth frames to the target client device for 20 seconds and then take a nap for 1 minute.
-It will loop indefinitely and will stop only when you manually terminate the process using 'Control + C' or 'Control + Z'.
+It will loop indefinitely even if the channel could have been changed and will stop only when you manually terminate the process using 'Control + C' or 'Control + Z'.
+Have you ever seen the reliable DeAuth tools before!